-Each year, NC Space Grant awards Undergraduate Research Scholarships to students attending its member institutions who are pursuing careers in science, technology, engineering, and mathematics (STEM) fields that support NASA’s mission.
+Each year, North Carolina Space Grant awards Undergraduate Research Scholarships to students attending its member institutions who are pursuing careers in science, technology, engineering and mathematics (STEM) fields that support NASA’s mission.
 This competitively awarded program engages the future STEM workforce in basic and/or applied aerospace-related research projects and facilitates the development of mentor relationships between students, faculty

 The Undergraduate Research Scholarship Program requires that students participate in an active, identified research activity in

 Awards are made annually and are renewable for one year for students making satisfactory academic and research progress.
 This is a competitive scholarship program supported by NASA and the State of North Carolina.
 Awards are based on merit recognizing high academic achievement and promise.
 (Examples of exemplary Undergraduate Research Scholarship applications)

 Academic Year (2019–20): $6,000

 - Pursuing a bachelor’s degree in a science, engineering, technology, or mathematics (STEM) discipline of interest to NASA or aerospace industry.

 - Enrolled as a full-time student at a NC Space Grant member university during the 2019-20 academic year.
 Students enrolled in an accredited Dual Engineering Degree program are also eligible to apply.
 Please select the appropriate partnering NC Space Grant member university on your application.